A Practical Guide to Legal Aid

 What is legal aid?

-Legal aid is financial assistance provided to people who could not otherwise afford a lawyer, to enable them to obtain legal advice and representation in court.
+Legal aid is financial assistance provided to people who could not otherwise afford a lawyer, to enable them to get legal advice and representation in court.
 The right to justice and a fair hearing is contained in the Human Rights Act.
 For many people, help with funding is needed so that they can have the legal representation to which they are entitled.
 The state pays for the scheme.
 It provides two key benefits: it funds lawyers to advise and represent you, and it protects you from the risk of being ordered to pay an opponent’s legal costs.

 Why it is important?